michalbali/google-home-loxone/README.md

 1. Create an account or login
 1. Create a new application (Eg : Google Home)
 1. In **Allowed Callback URLs** section, add https://oauth-redirect.googleusercontent.com/r/YOUR_GOOGLE_PROJECTNAME
+1. Create new API (Eg : Google Home API)
+1. Edit Application, got to APIs tab and enable Google Home API (set Authorized switch to on)

 ### Create an Actions on Google developer project